stulu08/Medieval-Dynasty-Mod-Loader/README.md

 # Installing Core Mods
 - ```dll``` or Core Mods are placed inside ```[SteamLibraryFolder]/common/Medieval Dynasty/Medieval_Dynasty/Content/CoreMods```
+- You can put either a DLL directly inside the folder or you can put a folder with a ```mod.ini``` file, which tells MDML where the mod is, inside it
 - Here is a [guide](https://youtu.be/i-hp3NS6heQ?list=PL-dFOLrGFgdwbzcHmZ2ghuN3LXxlazbZP) to creating Core Mods
 - An example CoreMod can be downloaded in the [Release Tab](https://github.com/stulu08/Medieval-Dynasty-Mod-Loader/releases/latest) as SampleModProject.zip